yvien226/yvien226.github.io/aboutme.md

 I have always been interested in Mathematics, Programming and Technology.
 I love using data to tell compelling stories and to solve various problems.
 I also enjoy coding and learning new programming languages in my spare time.
 Outside of my work and programming, I love to go out for a run and swim.

-If you would like to know more about me or just to chat, feel free to [contact me](./contact.html).
+If you would like to know more about me or just like to chat, feel free to [contact me](./contact.html). :)